searleser97/cpbooster/README.md

 ```
 Usage: cpb <command> [options]

+Run `cpb <command> --help` to show help for an specific command.

 Commands:
-  cpb serve   Run cpbooster as server for competitive companion plugin
+  cpb serve              Run cpbooster as server for competitive companion
+                         plugin.
-  cpb test    By default this command runs your <program> against all available
+  cpb test <filePath>    Test your code against one or all (default) available
-              test cases, run 'cpbooster test --help' to get information about
+                         test cases.
+Run `cpb test --help` to see more usage
-              more options
+                         options                                    [aliases: t]
-  cpb create  Creates new source code file with the corresponding template
+  cpb create <filePath>  Creates new source code file with the corresponding
-              loaded or multiple source files if a sequence is given as file
+                         template loaded or multiple source files if a sequence
-              name, run 'cpbooster create --help' for more details
+                         is given as file name.
+Run `cpb create --help` to see
+                         usage options and examples                 [aliases: c]
-  cpb new     Creates new configuration file with default values in $HOME or, if
+  cpb init               Creates a new configuration file with default values in
-              --configPath option is set it writes it in the specified path
+                         $HOME directory or if --config is specified, it writes
+                         it in the given path.                      [aliases: i]

 Options:
   --version, -v  Show version number                                   [boolean]
   --help, -h     Show help                                             [boolean]
-  --configPath, -c  Path to read/write configuration file               [string]
+  --config       Path to JSON configuration file
+                 [default: "/home/san/cpbooster-config.json"]]
 ```

 **Note:** Run `cpbooster <command> --help` to display help information about a specific command.